iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 historical values as stored in the local database.

 <img src="{{ site.baseurl }}/assets/images/iqunet-optidrive-eco-opcua-uaexpert.svg" alt="UaExpert OPC-UA browser">
-<figcaption>figure 10: Accessing historical data with the UaExpert OPC-UA client.</figcaption>
+<figcaption>figure 12: Accessing historical data with the UaExpert OPC-UA client.</figcaption>

-### Publishing Inverter Drive Data via MQTT
+### OPC-UA versus MQTT: Payload Format and Data Types
 **MQTT** is a widely used protocol for large-scale, **multi-site IoT deployments**.
 However, it does not define a specific data format. **JSON** is commonly used as the payload format, but it lacks data type definitions for the binary payload,